 Please click here for more information on monthly payment plans, or contact The University of Tulsa’s Bursar’s Office at 918-631-2600.
 A nominal fee will be assessed to establish a monthly payment plan.
 The University of Tulsa provides e-statements on a monthly basis on all accounts with an unpaid balance regardless of pending aid, payment plans, or financial support other off-campus sources.

-You will receive an email at your utulsa.edu email address advising you that a statement is available for review in the TU Portal.
-Once logged into the Portal, on the right side, click “View and Pay Account”.
+You will receive an email at your utulsa.edu email address advising you that a statement is available for review in the Student Hub.
+Once logged into the Hub, on the left side, click “View and Pay Account”.
 It is your responsibility to ensure that your financial obligations to TU are resolved in a timely manner.

 - Fall billing will begin on July 1